atimpone/aws-foundation-journey/1-dev-environments/2-2-create-master-aws-account.md

 This step should take about 20 minutes.

+1. Review the Benefits of Using Multiple AWS Accounts
+2. Start With a New Master AWS Account
+3. Prepare Email Distribution Lists for New AWS Accounts
+4. Create a New AWS Master Account
+5. Receive Confirmation Email
+6. Secure Your AWS Account Root User
+7. Create an IAM user for Administrative Bootstrap Purposes
+8. Set Alternate Contacts

-## Benefits of Using Multiple AWS Accounts
+## 1. Review the Benefits of Using Multiple AWS Accounts

 AWS accounts are coarse grained resource containers that help you isolate and secure different collections of cloud resources and data.
 Use of multiple AWS accounts can make your use of cloud more secure by providing clear ownership and control boundaries and lowering the blast radius of any particular set of cloud resources.